alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Deploying_Nvidia_DPF-Operator_in_Suse-Rancher_RKE2_cluster.md

 <ins> 2 worker nodes hosting BF-3 cards connected to a high-speed 200 Gb/s switch. </ins>

-Deploye an RKE2 cluster as described in these [steps](https://github.com/alex-isv/solutions-engineering/blob/main/Rancher/RKE2_cluster_deployment.md).
+Deploy an RKE2 cluster as described in these [steps](https://github.com/alex-isv/solutions-engineering/blob/main/Rancher/RKE2_cluster_deployment.md).

+For the DPF cluster logical design review these [diagram](https://docs.nvidia.com/networking/display/public/sol/rdg+for+dpf+with+ovn-kubernetes+and+hbn+services#src-3543225807_RDGforDPFwithOVNKubernetesandHBNServices-K8sClusterLogicalDesign).

 For this particular test, add 2 control-plane nodes to the cluster and 1 node with all roles assigned to complete a cluster creation.